cloudmesh-community/book/chapters/faq.md

 2. The TAs will evaluate the FAQs every day at the end of the day and integrate those that need to be in this list at that time.
-Hence it may take up to 24 hours for FAQs to apear here.
+Hence it may take up to 24 hours for FAQs to appear here.

 Once an FAQ is in the book answered (it may actually be part of another section, TAs will mark the FAQ in piazza, so you can make sure